MyosQ/MyosQ.github.io/_posts/2023-06-27-Dorian gray.markdown

 ![alt text]({{ site.baseurl }}/images/{{ page.image }}){:height="200px" width="133px"}

-This was one of those books I didn't enjoy reading much, but certainly left an impression.
+This was one of those books I didn't enjoy reading much, but certainly left an impression and I will remember it.